Updated August 2025

 Some people who have never received treatment may enter the tertiary stage of syphilis 10 to 20 years after they were first infected.
 However, if a person also has HIV these tertiary stage symptoms can appear earlier.
 The tertiary stage of syphilis can cause serious heart, brain, liver, eye and bone disease.

 A blood test is used to diagnose syphilis.
-It can take two to 12 weeks for the infection to appear in the blood.
+It can take 2 to 12 weeks for the infection to appear in the blood.
 Syphilis is not a routine blood test.
 If you think you may have been infected, ask your health care provider for a syphilis blood test.
+In addition, your health care provider will discuss your sexual health history, assess your symptoms and conduct a physical exam to help diagnose the infection.

 A pregnant woman can pass the infection to her unborn baby.
-If not treated, the baby can have serious health problems.
-It can also make it more likely that the baby will be born early or stillborn.
+If not treated, the baby can have serious health problems or make it more likely that the baby will be born early or stillborn.

 Treatment

 It is important to treat syphilis as early as possible.
 Treatment will prevent serious complications.
 It will also keep you from passing the infection to someone else.
-Antibiotics will cure syphilis.
-Even though you have been treated, if you have syphilis blood tests in the future they will always appear “positive”.
+Antibiotics, usually given as injections, will cure syphilis.
+Intravenous (IV) treatment is required for syphilis that has infected the nervous system (neurosyphilis).
+Once you have been treated for a syphilis infection, if you have syphilis blood tests in the future, there will always be evidence of a history of syphilis.
+Your blood test result will be “positive” or “reactive”.

 Here are a few important points to remember: